DISTRICT 89 BASKETBALL LEAGUE RULES

 The referee will blow the whistle and the call will be made for instructional purposes; however, the team that committed the violation will retain possession of the ball.
 A ball that goes out of bounds is a turnover.
 Fouls will be called and treated, as they normally would be.

-2.12 In the Junior Division, teams are required to play man-to-man defense.
+2.12 In both the Junior & Senior Division, teams are required to play man-to-man defense.
 Zone defenses are not permitted at any time.
 If a referee determines that a team is playing a zone defense, a warning will be given to the bench/coach.
 If the referee determines that a team is playing zone for a second time, the coach will be assessed a technical foul.
 If this should happen again, the coach will be assessed a second technical foul and ejected from the game.

 3.0 PLAYING TIME RULES